R3Conclave/ccl-documentation/user-guide/docs/what-is-conclave-cloud.md

 * Pure data protection products such as cloud-based file storage with secure file sharing.
 * Zero-knowledge proof applications, such as proving identity or age without providing the actual data to the verifying party.
-* Multiparty computation where data is collated from multiple parties and derived into a combined result, without divulging the shared data with any other party or service.
+* Multiparty computation, where data is collated from multiple parties and derived into a combined result without divulging the shared data with any other party or service.
-* Private set intersection applications, such as allowing different institutions to find common data between their own private datasets and the data of other parties.
+* Private set intersection applications, such as allowing different institutions to find common data between their private datasets and the data of other parties.

-Conclave Cloud provides a sample which shows how to implement a password manager using Conclave Functions along with a web-based frontend, a Kotlin-based CLI tool, and a Spring backend for persistence.
+Conclave Cloud provides a sample that shows how to implement a password manager using Conclave Functions along with a web-based frontend, a Kotlin-based CLI tool, and a Spring backend for persistence.
 You can find the sample in [this GitHub repository](https://github.com/R3Conclave/ccl-sample-conclavepass).